magicleap/developer-portal-docs/docs/guides/developer-tools/lumin-aosp-tools/renderdoc.md

 7. If you close the application inside the MagicLeap 2, the capture opens automatically, like so:
 <Image url= {require("/img/developer-tools/lumin-aosp-tools/renderdoc/renderdoc_open_capture.png")} >RenderDoc Open Capture</Image>
-You can also doubleclick on a capture to open it.
+You can also double click on a capture to open it.

 You now know how to create and view a capture with RenderDoc.